jaroberti/metScanR/README.md

 ```
 If you encounter a bug, please provide a reproducible example on this package's [github issues](https://github.com/jaroberti/metScanR/issues) page.

-### Tutorial:

-A tutorial is provided at: https://jaroberti.github.io/metScanR/tutorials/intro.html.

-**Update (2018-09-21)** : Please note, the tutorial is a bit out of date.
-We're hoping to update the tutorial in the near future.

 ### CRAN PDF:
 https://cran.r-project.org/web/packages/metScanR/metScanR.pdf